9magnets/HopePoint/readme.md

 ### Steps

-1) Clone this repository.
+1) Clone this repository, or download the ZIP of the latest source code directly from from GitHub.

 2) Make sure that you have the latest version of Xcode installed on a Macintosh computer.
 It is available from the Mac App Store.
 This application will not work through an AdHoc build, so you will need a Mac and Xcode to install directly.
+After you've downloaded the code, open hopepoint.xcodeproj if you need this app to work with an iPhone or iPad.
+Or open highpoint_tv.xcodeproj if you want to spoof location on an Apple TV.
+If you'd like to swap quickly between iOS or tvOS devices, open highpoint.xcworkspace, and flip between schemes.

 3) Connect the iPhone, iPad, or Apple TV that you would like to spoof a location with to your Macintosh.

 4) You'll likely need to change the application's Bundle Identifier.
 Currently it is com.9magnets.hopepoint.
 Change this to com.whateveryouwant.hopepoint, and you should be good.

 5) In the Xcode project navigator, choose your device from the Scheme toolbar menu.
 Then click on the Run button.
+The first time you run the app, you may need to allow Xcode to set up a proper signing and provisioning.
+If prompted with "Fix It", feel free to hit Yes, and you should be good to go.

 6) Hope Point should run on your iPhone, iPad, or Apple TV, and using the default GPX file, your device's location services should set your current location as Point Hope, Alaska, when you use Maps.app, or any other application that uses location services.
 To test, we typically launch the Maps app before we launch the app we are testing, to verify that it correctly reports us in the proper city.
 If your device does not update, and continues to have you at your actual physical location, skip below to Step 7.